 Government "Find a grant service"

-The government's new "Find a grant" service allows you to search government grants.
-It is currently a pilot service and you can use it to access government grant funding, search and filter to find a grant that matches your needs, find out if you are eligible to apply for a grant and how to apply for a grant.
+The government's "Find a grant" service allows you to search government grants.
+You can use it to access government grant funding, search and filter to find a grant that matches your needs, find out if you are eligible to apply for a grant and how to apply for a grant.

 Awards4All and The People's Postcode Lottery (supporting staff and employment costs)